Ovarian Reserve Assessing Ovarian Function

 Another test to gain information about ovarian reserve is anti-mullerian hormone (AMH) level in the woman’s blood.
 This blood test can be done on any day of the menstrual cycle.
 An abnormally low AMH hormone indicates a decreased reserve of eggs, in the same way that an elevated FSH level indicates decreased reserve.

 A poor Clomid Challenge Test, a high day 3 FSH, or a low AMH often indicates that there will be a decreased response to ovarian stimulation, pregnancy success rates will be lower, and that there may be an increased chance of miscarriage.
-In younger women (<35 years old) the elevations in FSH are often indicative of waning ovarian function but options such as IVF are often still successful.)
+In younger women (less than 35 years old) the elevations in FSH are often indicative of waning ovarian function but options such as IVF are often still successful.)

 In women over 35 and certainly over 40 years old, an elevated FSH or abnormal CCCT or AMH indicates chances for successful pregnancy are often 5-10%.
 In that circumstance, many couples will choose donor egg IVF instead because of its high success rates.